 Application and Acceptance

-Students may submit an application to the SMU Abroad Office during application cycles: January 15-March 1.
+Students may submit an application to the SMU Abroad Office during application cycles: December 1 -March 1.
 It is possible this program may be full before the deadline; therefore, students are encouraged to apply as early as possible.
 Applications may be submitted after the deadline only if places are available in the program.